-Carefully read the chemical label before storing a hazardous chemical.
+Carefully read the chemical label before storing a hazardous chemical, chemicals must be stored according to hazard class and compatibility.
 The manufacturer's SDS will provide any special storage information as well as information on incompatibilities.
 Do not store unsegregated liquid chemicals in alphabetical order.
-Do not store incompatible chemicals in close proximity to each other.See Appendix C-1 for examples of incompatible chemicals; this list is not a complete list:
+Do not store incompatible chemicals in close proximity to each other.
+See Appendix C-1 for examples of incompatible chemicals; this list is not a complete list:

-Chemicals must be separated by hazard class and compatibility.
 Common chemical hazard groups are: